Living Books: Creative arts

 Though storyboards and layouts were often sketched out on paper, most of the animation was developed straight into the software instead of being scanned first.
 All the creative assets were developed on the Mac, as Living Books believed their media tools were the most advanced.
 The team used Photoshop for basic painting and Illustrator for work that required scaling as it moves; meanwhile the animation was completed in Adobe Director, and followed by being converted to a special format using Broderbund's proprietary rendering/interaction engine.
-Technical designer Barbara Lawrence worked on digital backgrounds, while ex-Disney animator Don Albretch assisting with animations.
+Technical designer Barbara Lawrence worked on digital backgrounds, while ex-Disney animator Don Albrecht assisted with animations.
 Animators like Donna Bonifield worked in the attic with rows of CRT screen computers in a room that reached 120 degrees.
 Schlichting opted for an animation style instead of using live video clips.

 As Broderbund didn't have a recording studio, sound designer Tom Rettig individually recorded and saved each audio file in a small office.
 Living Books' first full time sound designer and musician, Joey Edleman, wrote the Living Books theme and dance themes for their earlier stories.
 Edelman had previously worked at Computers and Music, a pioneering audio software company that would be used to develop the sound of Living Books; software companies Digidesign or Opcode asked Edleman what sounds they wanted for his projects to be released in upcoming versions of their programs.
 Roy Blumenfeld served as audio engineer for The Cat in the Hat.
 When Schlichting created a sound effect for a falling leaf, he named it "Ode to Goofy" in honour of the Disney character.
 Schlichting sought colleagues to serve as voice actors, and this process helped the office to become invested and champion the project.
 Often, ancillary characters were played by Living Books staff; Grandma in Just Grandma and Me was played by Schlichting himself and his son played Little Creature; meanwhile sound designers Bob Marshall and Edelman played Tortoise and Hare in The Tortoise and the Hare.
 One scene containing in motion cabbages required the entire staff to go into the sound studio and run around.
 It took up to 15 takes to record words and sentences correctly; they had been recorded carefully in order to get speech right.